Local Building Departments - Modulars

 Currently Adopted Codes are as follows, with amendments within Rule 2 of the Administrative Rules 8 CCR 1032-14:

-- 2023 NEC - The Division of Housing will update to the newest version of the NEC when the State Electrical Board adopts a newer version of the code.
+- 2023 National Electric Code (NEC) - The Division of Housing will update to the newest version of the NEC when the State Electrical Board adopts a newer version of the code.

 On-site Construction Inspections